htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 When an enemy attacks, you roll with the impact to reduce the harm.

 **Trigger:** Another creature damages you.\
-**Effect:** You gain ��� against the triggering damage and then can shift up to 2 squares after the damage and its effects resolve.
+**Effect:** You gain [SHIELD](#shield) against the triggering damage and then can shift up to 2 squares after the damage and its effects resolve.
 If you end this movement with concealment or cover, you can use the Hide maneuver even if you are observed.

-**Spend 1 Insight:** You gain ������ against the triggering damage instead.
+**Spend 1 Insight:** You gain [SHIELD](#shield) against the triggering damage instead.

 ##### In All This Confusion

 You vanish in a plume of black smoke to avoid danger.

 **Trigger:** You take damage.\
-**Effect:** You gain ��� against the triggering damage and then can teleport up to 4 squares after the damage and its effects resolve.
+**Effect:** You gain [SHIELD](#shield) against the triggering damage and then can teleport up to 4 squares after the damage and its effects resolve.

 **Spend Insight:** You teleport 1 additional square for each insight spent.